 Find…(the lipstick you need for every occasion)

-What's the common denominator with all of these calls-to-action?
+What's the common denominator with all of these calls to action?
 They compel readers to do something, not just to ‘be something’.
 They allow the reader to feel they are taking decisive action to expand their knowledge.

 Forget style, think colour

-4) Some small details matter, others don't
+4) Some small details matter, while others don't